rehanvipin/work/content/docs/angular/routing.md

 ## Navigate with JS
 You can also navigate the site, not just by clicking links, but also with JS if required.
 You just put `Router` from "@angular/router" as a dependency and then call `routerName.navigate([/* path as an array of strings */])`

+There's also an Angular service called `Location` from "@angular/core" with which you can go back to the previous page.
+To use it, inject it as a dependency and then do `locationObj.back()`.

 ## Guards
 When you don't want a user to visit or leave ceratin routes.